Orang Dalam in Indonesia

 Prayer Points

-Pray that God will provide contacts, strategies, and wisdom for the missions agencies that are trying to reach the Kubu.
+Pray that God will provide contacts, strategies, and wisdom for workers so they can effectively reach the Orang Dalam.

-Pray that the Holy Spirit will protect the small number of Kubu Christians.
+Pray that the Holy Spirit will protect the small number of Orang Dalam Christians and use them to disciple others.

-Ask God to raise up a strong local church among the Kubu.
+Ask God to raise up a strong multiplying church.